-Today we take a detailed look at the KZ ZS10 Pro, the updated model of the budget hybrid.
+Today we review the KZ ZS10 Pro IEM, the updated model of the budget hybrid.

 Disclaimer: I received the KZ ZS10 Pro free of charge for this review from Linsoul Tech.
 KZ is not affiliated with Headfonia.
 The price for the ZS10 is around $45USD in the market and you can buy the KZ ZS10 Pro from Linsoul Tech on Amazon and also on Aliexpress.